Get Money Out of Politics

 That is why I introduced a constitutional amendment to overturn the key provision of Citizens United.
 The amendment establishes that financial expenditures and in-kind contributions do not qualify as protected speech under the First Amendment.
 By establishing that money does not equal speech, this legislation allows Congress to regulate campaign finance without a constitutional challenge under Citizens United.
 It also enables Congress to establish a public financing system that would serve as a source of funding for federal elections.

 And in the 113th Congress, I introduced the Fair Elections Now Act, which would establish a public financing system for Congressional campaigns.
-The legislation would enable small-dollar campaign contributors to compete with special interests in Congressional elections, mitigate the effects of outside spending, and encourage a more diverse pool of candidates to run for federal office.
+This legislation would enable small-dollar campaign contributors to compete with special interests in Congressional elections, mitigate the effects of outside spending, and encourage a more diverse pool of candidates to run for federal office.

 The last thing Congress needs is more corporate and special-interest candidates who don’t answer to the American people.
 Until we get big money out of politics, we will never be able to responsibly address the major issues facing American families.